Capital Employed

 Meaning and definition of Capital Employed

-Generally, capital employed is presented as deducting the current liabilities from the current assets.
+Generally, capital employed is presented as deducting the current liabilities from the total assets.
 It can be defined as equity plus loans which are subject to interest.
 To define it properly, capital employed can be expressed as the total amount of capital that has been utilized for acquisition of profits.
 It also refers to the value of all assets (fixed as well as working capital) employed in a business.

 As explained by Investopedia, capital employed is a term that s used commonly, but is a little difficult to be defined for it is used in different contexts.
 However, all the definitions usually refer to the investment required for the functioning of a business.
 “Employing capital” indicates making an investment in the business.

-Formula for Capital Employed
+Capital Employed Formula

 The general formula used for computing capital employed is: